This post may contain affiliate links. Please read our full Disclosure Policy.

 Carrot Tops

-Carrot tops provide stunning greens when boiled down to produce a natural egg dye.
-Just remember that this method does require more time than most other options since carrots take longer than tumeric or beets due to their higher starch content!
+When boiled down, carrot tops provide stunning greens to produce a natural egg dye.
+Just remember that this method requires more time than most other options, as carrots, due to their higher starch content, take longer than turmeric or beets!

 - Add one or two cups of carrot tops to 4 cups of water and bring to a boil for at least 30 minutes.